 Once a college has been entered it is very simple to remove.
 Navigate to the college section.
 Once on the page, you should see an option to remove under the Previously Attended Colleges section.

-If you have no degree awarded status with the university, then you will be required to enter the amount of credits you eared at that university.
+If you have no degree awarded status with the University, then you will be required to enter the amount of credits you earned at that university.

 There are two sections of the application that ask for an e-Signature.
 The first section is within the College portion of the application.
 Once you have submitted your college, you may have an option to submit a TRF Signature to electronically sign for transcript requests.

 A common issue that some experience is the inability to view the TRF Signature box.
 This is either because the location entered for the college does not match the location GCU has on file, or because the college you attended does not accept an e-signed TRF.
 Even if your college has a branch located in another state, the state of the main campus must be included.
 If your college does not accept an e-signed TRF or you choose not to enter an e-signature, your counselor may need to collect a wet signature.